Practice Profile

 Gabriel has a busy licensing practice and is frequently instructed to represent parties at review hearings for a range of premises, including nightclubs, bars and off-licenses.

-In addition to statutory and judicial reviews concerning planning and environmental matters, Gabriel also has experience of broader public law cases.
+In addition to statutory and judicial reviews concerning planning and environmental matters, Gabriel also has experience of broader public law issues.
 This includes:

 - The challenge to the Government’s decision to ban XL Bully dogs.